SciML/Integrals.jl/docs/src/solvers/IntegralSolvers.md

   - `CubaSUAVE`: SUAVE from Cuba.jl.
 Requires `using IntegralsCuba`.
   - `CubaDivonne`: Divonne from Cuba.jl.
 Requires `using IntegralsCuba`.
   - `CubaCuhre`: Cuhre from Cuba.jl.
 Requires `using IntegralsCuba`.
+  - `GaussLegendre`: Uses Gauss-Legendre quadrature with nodes and weights from FastGaussQuadrature.jl.

 ```@docs
 QuadGKJL
 HCubatureJL
 VEGAS
+GaussLegendre
 ```